dscpsyl/IVCSD-Data-Aggregation/README.md

 ## Usage

-1. Open the notebook `Notebook.ipynb` in Jupyterlab and follow the instructions there.
+1. Open `Notebook.ipynb` in the relevant folder and follow the instructions there.